 Conduct a risk assessment

-According to the government’s Health and Safety Executive there are several key questions which need to be addressed when carrying out a risk assessment of your company’s workplace.
+According to the government’s Health and Safety Executive, there are several key questions that need to be addressed when carrying out a risk assessment of your company’s workplace.

 - What are the hazards?